 - While you have a data connection (preferably Wi-Fi, as downloads can be large), scroll or search to find the area you are interested in.

 - Click Menu > My Offline maps > Add a custom offline map.
-You will have an opportunity to see the map area before clicking the ‘Download’ button to start the download.
+Zoom in until the area you are interested in is on screen.
+Your download will cover the area on screen, plus a region approximately the same size in each direction, and in the current map scale.
+Click the ‘Download’ button to start the download.

 How do I remove a downloaded map?

 If you need to free space or no longer need a specific area, find your map in My Maps > Custom Offline maps then choose the ‘delete’ option.
 To delete a map for a route, find the route in your routes list and click the 'delete' button.

 Not automatically.
 Delete the downloaded map and then download that area again.
 You will need a data connection to do this.

 Why have I lost my downloaded maps?